jonmartinstorm/cyber-storm/src/book.md

 ---
-title: Book about cybersecurity in the power sector
+title: Book about cybersecurity and AI in the power sector
 layout: "base.njk"
 ---